Meet Dr. Richard Harrison, neurosurgeon

 As an active member of the American Association of Neurological Surgeons, he has presented on spine and brain surgery topics at various national meetings.
 He also is a member of the Brown County Medical Society, Wisconsin Medical Society and the Congress of Neurological Surgeons.

-Harrison sees patients in Green Bay, Wisconsin, and in Escanaba and Iron Mountain, Michigan.
+Harrison sees patients in Green Bay, Wisconsin, and in Escanaba, Michigan.
 He values the relationships – and the partnerships – he has with his patients.

 “You want to involve them in the decision-making process and make sure they have a good appreciation for what their problem is and make sure they have realistic expectations and make sure that they are comfortable with the decisions that we’re both making together and then strive to do the best you can for them.”